Shell Oil. Target Stores. Apple Computers. Camel Cigarettes.

 Some firms though, blessed with fortuitous names, nonetheless pursue a different path.
 But firms that ignore the obvious not only miss a golden opportunity, they also risk looking dim, like they hadn’t noticed that they’re sitting on a marketing goldmine.

 Smart & Biggar, “Canada’s largest IP firm,” has an almost comically advantageous name.
-In this case you must be careful to avoid appearing gauche or boorish, but it’s OK to be self-aggrandizing as long as it’s done with a wink, like you’re in on the joke.
+When proclaiming that you possess positive attributes, you must be careful to avoid appearing gauche or boorish.
+It’s OK to be self-aggrandizing as long as it’s done with a wink, like you’re in on the joke.
 For example, we always thought they should do something like this:

 Firms that connect their marketing to their names make their lives easier.
 You know that “You’re in good hands with Allstate,” or that “[XYZ] runs SAP.”

 Florida-based finance firm Bryant Miller Olive had great visibility within its target audience, but needed to build visibility when it expanded geographically.
 We leveraged the iconic “Olive” in a marketing campaign and website (see them here) that are hard to miss and easy to remember.
 (See their holiday card too!)

-Depending on a firm’s style, these types of campaigns can work all-text or supported by visuals.
-They can market a firm, or can be used to target specific industry or practice groups as well.
+Depending on a firm’s style, these types of marketing campaigns can work all-text or supported by visuals.
+They can be used to market a firm or target specific industry or practice groups.